audioxide/data/data/posts/20180816-reviews-nwa-straight-outta-compton.md

   unstoppable.
 The legacy of that underlying energy lives on in the artists N.W.A. touched.
 They modelled a spirit of expression impossible to ignore.
 week: 159
+blurb: It has its lulls, but when Straight Outta Compton blows hot it feels unstoppable.
+N.W.A. modelled a spirit of expression impossible to ignore.
 ---
 author: André
 review: >-